 This gives you the opportunity to set priorities for your money and the way you want to spend it.
 Maybe you want to donate to an important cause: set up a budget for charitable giving.
-By planning where you want each dollar to go, you’re in control and can make your money work towards those goals.
+By budgeting where you want each dollar to go, you’re in control and can make your money work towards those goals.

 It’s easy to get overwhelmed by monthly bills, so when there’s an emergency some of us tend to put the surprise expense on a credit card.
 If you don’t keep an outstanding balance on credit cards, this isn’t necessarily a bad thing, but racking up debt each month can start to have a snowball effect.

-Instead, keep your credit card debt to a minimum and build an emergency savings fund for situations that pop up (like needing a new set of tires or expensive prescription).
+Instead, keep your credit card debt to a minimum and build an emergency savings fund for situations that pop up (like needing a new set of tires or an expensive prescription).

 It’s recommended that your housing costs stay under 30% of your income.

 If you’re looking for ways to save money and can downsize in a few areas, a smaller housing payment can make a big impact.
 Consider renting out an extra room you’re not using, or refinance your mortgage for a lower payment and interest rate.
 If you rent an apartment, find a roommate to take away some of the burden on utilities and rent payments.
-There are a few ways to cut down on housing costs, if you think outside the box.\
+There are a few ways to cut down on housing costs if you think outside the box.

 The average American spends thousands of dollars on their car annually, but if you live in an area with sufficient public transportation you might consider going car-free.
 Even if you use your car less you’ll experience benefits and save on gas.
 See if you can find better insurance rates with a local bank, or refinance your car for a smaller loan payment.